The Templates dialog allows you to manage application templates defined in the system configuration:

 - Export Template button allows to save an existing template to an XML document.
 The ‘%ProgramData%\IPHost Network Monitor\templates\’ directory is used to save an XML file by default.

-- Edit XML allows you to edit a user-defined template in a simple text editor.
+- Edit XML allows you to edit a user-defined and community template in a simple text editor.
 Note that you can’t edit a standard (predefined) template.

 For example, you can create a new templates category by editing the <Category> value in the template XML file before importing the template into the system configuration.
 The new category will be added into the templates list and you will be able to add templates in the category.

-- Rename button allows you to rename a user-defined template.
+- Rename button allows you to rename a user-defined or community template.

 - Copy button allows you to copy any template: